Common Myths About Auto Accident Coverage

 Unfortunately, you will not receive any funds for your injury claim until your claim is settled in full.
-Therefore, you should work with a California car accident attorney to find other ways to pay for necessary medical bills until your claim is ready to be settled.
+Therefore, you should work with a San Diego car accident lawyer to find other ways to pay for necessary medical bills until your claim is ready to be settled.
 Settling your claim before you reach maximum medical improvement because you need funds now will likely result in a lower settlement amount than if you wait until your doctor releases you from treatment.

 - If the at-fault driver’s insurance company denies my claim, I can sue the insurance company.

 No. You do not sue the insurance company directly for a car accident claim unless you are alleging bad faith or another cause of action that directly implicates the insurance company in wrongdoing.
 In most cases, the lawsuit is filed against the at-fault driver.
 The driver’s insurance company will typically hire an attorney to defend the driver in court.